 Flat feet can also develop in adulthood.
 In most cases, flat feet do not cause pain but certain conditions associated with flat feet may be painful.

 A common cause of adult acquired flat feet is a condition called posterior tibial tendon dysfunction (PTTD).
 The posterior tibial tendon connects the calf muscles to bones in the feet.
 In PTTD, the tendon weakens and no longer supports the arch.
 Over time, the arch can collapse, causing pain around the ankle that worsens with activity.
 Risk factors for PTTD include:

-Tarsal Tunnel Syndrome: People with flat feet are at increased risk for tarsal tunnel syndrome.
-This condition results from compression of the posterior tibial which, that runs through a narrow passage behind the inner ankle bone down to the heel.
+People with flat feet are at increased risk for tarsal tunnel syndrome.
+This condition results from compression of the posterior tibial nerve that runs through a narrow passage behind the inner ankle bone down to the heel.
 It can cause tingling, numbness, and pain along the inside of the ankle or bottom of the foot.